fnc-test/product-knowledge/README.md

 * See the [contribution guidelines](CONTRIBUTING.md)
 * See the [dependencies and their licenses](DEPENDENCIES.md)

+## Repository Linking and Initialisation

-The individual sources may be maintained in separate repositories, but are linked as [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) so be sure to run the following command after cloning this repo:
+The individual sources may be maintained in separate repositories (currently: none).

+If they are (currently: not), they would be linked as [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) so you should be sure to run the following command after cloning this repo:

 ```console
 git submodule update --init
 ```

 You may open this repository in a [Github Codespace](https://github.com/features/codespaces).
+Be sure to use a "4-core" or bigger machine type since some of the docker images need a certain amount of memory and horsepower.

+## Modules

 These are the sub-modules of the Hey Catena! product (and their respective sub-folders)

-- [Ontology](ontology/README.md) hosts the CX ontology
+- [Ontology](ontology/README.md) hosts the CX domain ontologies (and the fully merged CX ontology) describing the semantics of Catena-X.
-- [Dataspace](dataspace/README.md) hosts the Dataspace extensions/implementations
+- [Dataspace](dataspace/README.md) hosts the Gaia-X/IDS Dataspace extensions for both providers and consumers which help to implement the semantics of Catena-X.
-- [UX](ux/README.md) hosts the User Experience components
+- [UX](ux/README.md) hosts the User Experience components and a sample portal/development environment for the semantics and semantic-driven logic and apps.
-- [Infrastructure](infrastructure/README.md) hosts the "Infrastructure as Code" descriptions
+- [Infrastructure](infrastructure/README.md) hosts the "Infrastructure as Code" descriptions for easy deployment of above artifacts.

+Besides the markdown documentation including this file, we have some helper folders

+- [Github](.github) contains all workflows and CI/CD processes.
+  - [Github CI/CD Workflow](.github/workflows/codeql.yaml) builds and unit-tests all artifacts, checks source and binary code quality using CodeQL and publishes the results (only main branch).
+  - [Github KICS Workflow](.github/workflows/kics.yaml) checks Docker Buildfiles and Helm Charts for the most common vulnerabilities.
+- [Maven](.mvn) contains bootstrap code for the main build system.

+And some related scripts and settings

+- Git Settings
+  - [Attributes](.gitattributes) has large-file settings for binary artifacts.
+  - [Ignore](.gitignore) excludes certain build artifacts from versioning.
+- Maven Scripts
+  - [Maven Wrapper](mvnw)([For Windows](mvnw.cmd)) for bootstrapping the build system.
+  - [Maven Pom](pom.xml) describing the KA root module and common build steps.
+  - [Maven Settings](settings.xml) configuring the associated artifact repository credentials.
+- [Conda Environment](environment.yaml) for setting up python.

 ## Build